Appeal panel membership

 Professor Kiran Patel

-Kiran is the interim chief executive officer and chief medical officer for University Hospitals Coventry and Warwickshire.
+Kiran is the group chief medical officer and Deputy CEO for University Hospitals Birmingham NHS Foundation trust.
 He is also a practising consultant cardiologist.

 In the voluntary sector, Kiran is chair of trustees to the South Asian Health Foundation charity (which he founded in 1999).
 He was also a trustee for 3 terms at the UK Health Forum from 2003 to 2012.
 He is a mentor for the Social Mobility Foundation, which encourages and mentors students from deprived communities into the healthcare sector and further education.